 Mississippi Optometric Association to provide eye exams at no cost for students who did not pass third grade reading assessment

-JACKSON, MS – For the second year, the Mississippi Optometric Association (MOA) and the Mississippi Vision Foundation (MVF) will provide eye exams at no-cost to third graders who did not pass the state reading assessment test and do not have insurance.
-The exams are offered through July 31, 2016.
+JACKSON, MS – For the third year, the Mississippi Optometric Association (MOA) and the Mississippi Vision Foundation (MVF) will provide eye exams at no-cost to third graders who did not pass the state reading assessment test and do not have insurance.
+The exams are offered through July 31, 2017.

-Last year, 88 percent of the students who were tested through the eye exam program were found to be in need of some form of visual intervention.
-Although test scores will not be available for a few weeks, last year nearly 15 percent of Mississippi third graders did not pass the reading assessment.
+Vision is a better predictor of academic success than socioeconomic status.
+Statistics show that 25 percent of all school age children have vision problems and more than 80 percent do not get the help they need.
+Results of the MOA and MVF Third Grade Eye Exam program (aimed at students who did not pass the third grade reading assessment) reveal that 88 percent of the students who were tested were found to be in need of some form of visual intervention.
+Although test scores will not be available for a few weeks, last year 13 percent of Mississippi third graders did not pass the reading assessment.

 While there are many issues that can affect a child’s inability to read and comprehend, one of those issues can be a vision problem.
 Statistics show that 25 percent of all school age children have vision problems and more than 80 percent of those do not get the help they need.

-To locate a participating optometrist, parents of eligible third graders should go to www.msvisionfoundation.org and click the "Find an Eye Doctor" tab or call 601.572.0845.
+To locate a participating optometrist, parents of eligible third graders should go to www.msvisionfoundation.org or call 601.572.0845.
 When making the appointment, parents should tell the receptionist they are scheduling the third grade eye appointment.
 They should bring the letter notifying them that their child did not pass the assessment test with them to the appointment.

 Doctors: to find instructions for how to participate in this program, click here.